 HUL - Harvard University Library (the entire library system).

 ICG - Instructional Computing Group

-IOP - Institute of Politics, at the Kennedy School of Government
+IOP - Institute of Politics, at Harvard Kennedy School

 Let's Go - The series of travel books written by Harvard students.